tag/msis-prep/docs/Agile.md

 Besides these fundamental values, the Agile practices approach software development through collaborate effort of teams, and it values elements including fast delivery, flexibility, feedback from end-users, and continuous evolutions.
 These values and practices are carried out in lots of software development frameworks.
 We will touch on one of them, Scrum, in this section later.

 Watch this video (~12min) created by Mark Shead, an Agile coach and software engineer,[^2]as the video explains Agile in-depth regarding its values and principals.
-You should be very familiar with Agile after watching it.
+You should be familiar with the concepts of Agile after watching it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z9QbYZh1YXY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Agile Model

+insert pic

+## Why is Agile important in <abbr title="Systems development life cycle">**SDLC**</abbr>?

+Depends on the nature of a project, different SDLC methodologies can be used.
+Agile SDLC models stands out from